 When the Los Angeles Tourism and Convention Board hosted me for a media trip in mid-April, my top priority was exploring the latest and greatest additions for meetings and conventions.
 There has been an explosion of downtown hotel development and ambitious expansion plans are in the works for the L.A.
 Convention Center, so the agenda was packed with updates on why southern California stands out as a destination for attendees to learn, network — and soak up the sun.
 However, I still managed to see some of the lesser-known but worth-discovering places around the city.
-If you’re going to L.A. for Education Conference from June 25–28, take a look at some of my favorite spots.

 Best Place for Lunch